Import the messy reality, not the ideal

 Can I update existing products via the CSV import?

-The direct CSV importer creates new products only — it does not currently match on SKU and update an existing record.
-Edit existing products one at a time in the product detail page, or use the AI assistant’s bulk price update and product update capabilities (with attachment input where useful) for batched updates that you confirm.
+The direct CSV importer creates new products.
+To update existing ones, edit them in the product detail page, or use the AI assistant’s bulk update tools (which can take a file as input) for batched changes you confirm.

 How big a file can I import?

-50 MB per upload.
-Large catalogs of several thousand rows finish in the background within minutes; the job has a 1-hour timeout.
-Split very large catalogs into separate files so a single bad row doesn’t block the rest.
+Up to 50 MB per upload.
+Large catalogs of several thousand rows finish in the background within minutes.
+Split very large catalogs into separate files so a single bad row never blocks the rest.

 What happens to imported images?